English at Lehigh

 - An immersion in historical periods informed by strong theoretical commitments.

 - An engagement with contemporary literature and culture.

 - An emphasis on theorized pedagogy, reflective practice, and the scholar-teacher model.

-- An interaction with Lehigh's varied interdisciplinary programs, including Africana Studies, Classics, Women's Studies, Jewish Studies, and American Studies.
+- An interaction with Lehigh's varied interdisciplinary programs, including Africana Studies; Classics; Women, Gender, and Sexuality Studies; Jewish Studies; and American Studies.